ksRecoTech/Kuai-RL/README.md

 ## Contact

-Please let us know if you have any comment or want to contribute to this project ;)
+Please let us know through the following contacts if you have any comment:

 Email: reco_tech_hotline@kuaishou.com, liushuchang@kuaishou.com